webern-unibas-ch/perspectives-of-digital-musicology-hs2025/assignments/assignment-02.md

 - Identify the main challenge (according to the author) for digital representations of music notation

-- If you would have to create your own (digital) representation of music notation, how would it look like?
+- HANDS ON: If you would have to create your own (digital) representation of music notation, how would it look like?